wildthing81/techforum/README.md

-# examprep
+# Tech Forum
-exam website
+Q & A website

 #purpose
-provides a platform for user to hone his skills on various Software Engineering streams.
+provides a platform for users to write questions & answers on technical topics